sentenial/developer-docs/pages/prodNuapay/np_secjws.md

 	</table>

     <p>Use the <a href= "np_secjwsgenerator.html">JWS Signature Generator</a> to create the JOSE Header.</p>

-    {% include note.html content="The expected JWS should use a detached payload." %}

 ## Using A Detached JWS

 A signed JWS encodes information in three parts separated by periods: